chezecakes/halalcraft/README.md

 # HalalCraft
-Bringing islam to the world of minecraft, one block at a time!
+Bringing Islam to the world of minecraft, one block at a time!

 ## License
 This project is licensed under the GNU GPL v3 license.